bluemelodia/ArtInsights/README.md

 - User intermittently loses access to Tumblr/DA in between requests.
 - User always loses access on Chrome - check if multiple sessions are supported.
 - Queue the messages so each one has sufficient time to be displayed.
+- DA calls seem to fail on Chrome, Tumblr auth falsely checked - doesn't happen on Safari.

+- Instead of refreshing on every watch/unwatch, update the individual users and provide a refresh button.

 ## Development server